 The Hooks Brothers’ Photographs: A Rare African American Cultural Archive

 The Hooks Bros.
-Photograph Collection at the FLoW is a group of images representing African American life in Memphis over about a 75-year period beginning in the early 20th century.
+Photograph Collection is a group of images representing African American life in Memphis over about a 75-year period beginning in the early 20th century.
 Robert and Henry Hooks, professional photographers based on Beale Street starting around 1907, created this incomparably valuable photographic record.
 Their entire body of work is estimated at around 75,000 glass plates, film negatives, and photographic prints made over the years.
-Under the guiding custody of the FLoW Museum team, the selected number of Hooks images, negatives, and plates in our collection will be protected, cataloged for the first time, and made available to scholars and the public through exhibits, archival access, and community events.
+Under the guiding custody of the FLoW Museum team, a selected number of these Hooks images, negatives, and plates will be protected, cataloged for the first time, and made available to scholars and the public through exhibits, archival access, and community events.
 The Hooks collection is an incomparably rare source of cultural history and art that richly deserves to be preserved and presented to Memphis and the world.
-Through the FLoW team, that exciting and enriching work has begun.
+Through the FLoW team, a portion of that exciting and enriching work has begun.

 The FLoW works with partners around Memphis to mount exhibitions at other institutions and in pop-up locations, giving visitors and residents as many opportunities as possible to experience world art and culture.
 In addition to our own galleries at 942 Cooper Street, works from FLoW collections can also be viewed in the Overton Park Windows at ArtLofts on Poplar Avenue opposite Overton Park.
 Additional venues around Memphis include the Benjamin Hooks Library.
 Check our Calendar of Events as new exhibitions are being added monthly.